Mackenzie Phillips

-Laura Mackenzie Phillips (born November 10, 1959) is an American actress and singer, known for her roles as Carol Morrison in the film American Graffiti, as teenager Julie Mora Cooper Horvath on the sitcom One Day at a Time, and as Molly Phillips on the Disney Channel supernatural series So Weird.
+Laura Mackenzie Phillips (born November 10, 1959) is an American actress.
+She is the daughter of seminal folk-rock musician John Phillips of The Mamas and the Papas and his first wife Susan Adams.
+Her best-known roles include Carol Morrison in the film American Graffiti, Julie Cooper Horvath on the sitcom One Day at a Time, Molly Phillips on Disney Channel’s supernatural series So Weird, and Barbara "Barb" Denning in Orange Is the New Black.

 Early life

-Born in Alexandria, Virginia, she is the daughter of John Phillips, singer in The Mamas & the Papas, and his first wife, Susan Stuart Adams.
-She is the sister of Jeffrey Phillips and a half-sister of Tamerlane Phillips, actress Bijou Phillips, and singer Chynna Phillips.

 Phillips attended Highland Hall Waldorf School in Northridge, California.
-At age 12, Phillips formed a band with three of her classmates and was spotted by a casting agent during one of their performances.
-She was given an audition for a role in the 1973 film American Graffiti, which she won.
+At age 12, Phillips formed a band with three of her classmates, and she was spotted by Fred Roos, a casting agent, during one of their performances.
+She was given an audition for a role in George Lucas's 1973 film American Graffiti, which she won.